venkjs/venk/README.md

 ```

 ### **Web Request and Response Handling**
 You can easily handle http request and response using typespring's decorators.
-Be aware that the return type should be ResponseEntity for your endpoints.
+Be aware that the return type should be ResponseEntity<T> or Promise<ResponseEntity<T>> for your endpoints.

 ```javascript
 @Component()